What is a Fuel Cost Calculator?

 Result: You get an instant "Per Person" amount (e.g., $24.50 each) that you can show your friends immediately.
 No awkward math, no arguments.

-The calculator tells you the cost, but these tips will help you lower it.
+The calculator tells you the driving costs, but these tips will help you lower them by optimizing your fuel consumption.

 | Tactic | Potential Savings | Why it Works |